Auston Matthews: Upsurge, Hart Trophy season (2020–2024)

+Captaincy (2024–present)

+On August 14, 2024, the Maple Leafs named Matthews as captain, succeeding John Tavares as the 26th captain in franchise history.
+Matthews is the franchise’s first American-born captain.
+On April 15, 2025, Matthews scored his 400th career goal in a game against the Buffalo Sabres, becoming the sixth-fastest player to reach the mark.

 International play

 Matthews helped lead the United States men's national under-18 ice hockey team to gold at the 2014 IIHF World U18 Championship.
 He did so again in the 2015 Championship, leading the tournament in scoring and being named the Most Valuable Player (MVP), as well as earning the top forward slot on the Media All-Star Team.
 He was also named to the roster for the 2015 Deutschland Cup but was forced to pull out of the tournament due to a back injury.

 At the 2016 IIHF World Junior Championships held in Helsinki, Matthews and Matthew Tkachuk each recorded 11 points to lead the United States men's national junior ice hockey team in scoring.
 After losing in the semifinals, the United States defeated Sweden to win the bronze medal.
 His seven goals in the tournament were one short of Jeremy Roenick's American record of eight, which was set in 1989.
 In recognition of his play, Matthews was named to the tournament All-Star Team.
 Later that year, Matthews played with the United States national men's senior team at the 2016 IIHF World Championship, during which he led the Americans in point scoring.

 Later in 2016, Matthews was announced as a member of Team North America for the 2016 World Cup of Hockey.
 He began the pre-tournament games playing left wing on the third line, playing alongside Ryan Nugent-Hopkins and Nathan MacKinnon.
 After impressing, he began the tournament on the top line with Jack Eichel and Connor McDavid.
 The three found chemistry but were unable to help North America to a medal finish.
 Matthews finished the tournament with three points in three games played.
-Following the Toronto Maple Leafs' first-round elimination in the 2017 playoffs, he was advised by the team to forego participating in the 2017 IIHF World Championship and to instead rest.
+Following the Toronto Maple Leafs' first-round elimination in the 2017 playoffs, he was advised by the team to forego participating in the 2017 IIHF World Championship and to rest instead.

+In January 2025, Matthews was announced as the captain of the United States men's national ice hockey team in the 2025 4 Nations Face-Off.
+Missing one game due to injury, he played a total of three games, including in the finals against Team Canada.
+Across those games, he had three assists and zero goals for a total of three points in the tournament.
+Team USA was the runner-up in the tournament after losing to Team Canada in overtime.